opensearch-project/project-website/_posts/2025-11-07-klarna-imputation.md

 ## System architecture

 Despite a large literature on time-series anomaly detection, much of it targets univariate, regularly sampled, offline settings; support for multivariate, streaming, irregular timestamps, heterogeneous series, and missing data—especially in combination—is thinner in mainstream tools and many academic baselines.
 Our system is designed for the challenging real-world regime of streaming, multivariate series with irregular timestamps and missing values.

 With that context, we now turn to the architecture that makes these guarantees concrete at scale.
 Our system is a distributed pipeline that processes each incoming data point within minutes.
 At a high level, it consists of three main components:

 -   **Coordinator Node:** This node orchestrates the data flow.
 It retrieves time-stamped records from the source, aggregates them into metric streams, and assigns each stream to a specific Model Node.
 By using the model ID as the partition key, it ensures that every time series has a **deterministic and stable owner**.

 -   **Model Nodes:** Each model node hosts tens of thousands of independent model instances.
-Every instance is dedicated to a single time series and maintains its own state, allowing for embarrassing parallelism.
+Every instance is dedicated to a single time series and maintains its own state, allowing for embarrassingly parallel execution.
 This design allows the system to scale both horizontally (by adding more nodes) and vertically (by adding more CPU and memory per node).

 -   **Inference Queues:** To protect the system from data bursts and processing delays, each Model Node has its own inference queue.
 The Coordinator pushes data into these queues, and the Model instances pull from them.
 This decouples data ingestion from scoring, provides backpressure, and, crucially, **preserves the chronological order of data for each time series**.